dhchain/dhc/README.md

 F -- Send hash 1 --> E
 ```

+In the last diagram Nodes 0 are nodes on combined partition 0 which includes partitions 00 and 01.
+Similarly for Nodes 1.
 In steps 3 and 4 hashes 0, 1 include small proof of work to reduce the number of combinations.
 Transaction are never sent to nodes on other partitions, only hashes.

 We would call index length of a partition **power**.
 Partition 00 has power 2 and partition 110 has power 3.